Single Sided Hearing Loss

 - Head or ear injuries

 While these lists are not exhaustive, they pretty much cover most of the more common causes of single-sided hearing loss.
 More often than not, the treatment for most single-sided hearing loss is hearing aids of one type or other.
 However, in the cases of conductive hearing loss, there can be a medical treatment that will restore, or at least reduce the hearing loss.
+If the failure is complete, a CROS (contralateral routing of signal) system can be used to restore a sense of sound from the deafened side.

 Treatment Options for Single Sided Hearing Loss